ACRLab/snazzy/snazzy_analysis/README.md

 ### Adding data

-Each experiment should have one corresponding folder inside `./data/`.
+Each dataset should have one corresponding folder inside `./data/`.
 The file structure inside the `data` folder should look like:
 The `embs` directory is used if you want to inspect movies inside the GUI.
 The files are generated with `snazzy_processing`, as long as the flag `clean_up_data` in there (inside snazzy_processing_pipeline.ipynb) is set to `False`.